Dániel Zsóri: Fehérvár

 On 1 September 2019, Zsóri completed a transfer to Magyar Kupa holders Fehérvár.
 After five appearances in five months for them, Zsóri was loaned out in January 2020 to Nemzeti Bajnokság II side Budaörs.
 He scored the winner on his debut against Vác on 2 February.
 He featured four times in total for Budaörs, in a season that was prematurely ended due to the COVID-19 pandemic.
 In the succeeding June, Zsóri again departed Fehérvár on loan after agreeing terms with newly promoted Nemzeti Bajnokság I team Budafok.

 MTK Budapest

 On 18 July 2022, Zsóri signed a three-year contract with MTK Budapest.
+On 10 April 2023, he lost his consciousness after a crash with Barnabás Ruisz in a 2022-23 Nemzeti Bajnokság II match against Győr.
+He was transported to the Petz Aladár Egyetemi Oktató hospital.